ytaki0801/kilo-lisp/README.md

 	* Mostly supported except some data types to eval, vector expression for example.

 * **`guile`**: [GNU Guile](https://www.gnu.org/software/guile/) >= 3.0.4
-	* Only supported for number to eval and no eval error handling.
+	* Only supported for numbers as a return value and no eval error handling.

 * **`chibi`**: [Chibi-Scheme](http://synthcode.com/wiki/chibi-scheme) >= 0.9.1
-	* Only supported for number to eval.
+	* Only supported for numbers as a return value.

 * **`ecl`**: [Embeddable Common Lisp](https://common-lisp.net/project/ecl/) >= 16.1.3
 	* No eval error handling.